abdosaba22/MICROWAVE_APP/README.md

 7- Bit math.

 # Notes:
- 1- Start button will not start if there is no food or door is not closed.
+ 1- Start button will not start if there is no food or the door is not closed.

  2- stop button stop the micro also can cancel the entered num before start to edit it.